franciscoambrosio/figsurgeon/README.md

 # figsurgeon

-Image editing that a model can drive, and that **reports what actually changed**: every edit is checked against the output pixels, not assumed to have worked.
+Image editing that an agent can drive, and that **reports what actually changed**: every edit is checked against the output pixels, not assumed to have worked.

 > **figsurgeon builds on frontier image models rather than competing with them.** A hosted